Approach to Reading

 At Bosmere, we believe that being a skilled reader will open up a world of success and enjoyment for children; therefore, it must be an integral part of everything we do.
 We teach and encourage children to read as much as possible; as widely as possible and with as much enthusiasm as possible.
 We read: silently and aloud; individually, in pairs, in groups and as a class; short passages and long passages; fiction and non-fiction, and for enjoyment and for learning.
 We teach children to respond to what they have read through discussion, questioning, drama and written work, and as children move through our school, they are encouraged to become more articulate in their written responses.

 When children enter Bosmere, the National Curriculum states that they should be able to ‘read books written at an age-appropriate interest level… accurately and at a speed that is sufficient for them to focus on understanding’.
 Consequently, the focus shifts from decoding to thinking more deeply about what they have read.
 However, for a small number of children, decoding will still be taught alongside the age-related requirements to ensure they make rapid progress in order to catch up with other pupils.
-The Letters and Sounds Phonics Scheme and book banded reading scheme books are used where appropriate, building on work from our feeder infant schools.
+We use a range of KS1 phonics and reading schemes.
+In particular, the Letters and Sounds Phonics Scheme and book banded reading scheme books are used where appropriate, building on work from our feeder infant schools.

 In years 3 and 4 children should be:

 - discussing their understanding of a wide range of texts including fiction, poetry, plays, newspapers (http://www.firstnews.co.uk/), magazines and a wide range of other non-fiction

 - explaining the meanings of words in context